 Karla Estudillo Trujillo, OC Human Relations Specialist, (714-480-6579) graduated from UCLA where she majored in International Development Studies and double minored in Latin American Studies and Anthropology.
 As an undergraduate, she focused on organizations that promoted health equity, community empowerment, education accessibility, community service, and cultural celebration.
 After graduation, she spent a year in Medellín, Colombia where she served at Fundación Viento Fresco as the Community Relations Intern aiming to empower families in an under-resourced, high-violence, low-income barrio through child care and nutrition, adult parenting classes and counseling, youth activity and education outreach, and streamlining of sanitation systems.
 Karla’s role at OC Human Relations is to work as the Community Building Initiative Lead in the ABC neighborhood in the effort to reduce crime, a community which she feels mirrors her own upbringing as the proud daughter of Mexican-born immigrants.
 She is committed to empowering others and taking action to better the social determinants of health within communities through community-led efforts, outreach, and education.
 She is also devoted to increasing education access, immigrant rights, environmental preservation, ethical consumerism, and social justice.

-Kathy Shimizu, Court and Community Mediator, (714-480-6581) has been involved in conflict resolution and advocacy Since January 2000.
+Kathy Shimizu, Restorative Practices Coordinator, (714-480-6581) has been involved in conflict resolution and advocacy Since January 2000.
 In 2007, Kathy received her Master’s Degree in Negotiation, Conflict Resolution and Peace Building from California State University, Dominquez Hills.
 In addition, Kathy has participated in multiple mediation-specific trainings focusing on facilitative mediation skills, divorce mediation skills, and court-connected family mediation skills.
 Kathy also received training as a Relationship Enhancement trainer for the National Institute for Relationship Enhancement (NIRE) and has been trained in domestic violence and child advocacy.
 Kathy has convened and mediated hundreds of mediation cases in a variety of settings including divorce and other family matters, small claims, unlawful detainer, civil harassment, community neighbor-neighbor disputes, juvenile victim-offender, and employee relations.
 A credentialed teacher prior to becoming a mediator, Kathy has utilized her teaching expertise to develop trainings in the areas of child advocacy, basic mediation, communication skills, civil harassment mediation, and divorce mediation.
 Most recently, Kathy has developed and implemented an extensive in-court practicum designed to provide mediators with real-life opportunities to refine skills in a structured, mentored setting.

 Kristian Vallee, OC Human Relations Bookkeeper, (714-480-6583) first worked with OC Human Relations in the late 2000’s as the Camp Director for the BRIDGES program at the Bearpaw preserve.
 He has also worked as a Junior High school teacher in Orange County for 6 years.
 Kristian has a Bachelor’s Degree from UC Irvine and a degree in Accounting from Irvine Valley College.
 He is passionate about economic and social justice and in building positive community relations.
 Kristian welcomes the responsibilities of playing a supporting administrative role in helping OCHR to grow and continue its positive effect on spreading awareness, teaching students to make their voices heard, and fostering a community in Orange County that is inclusive and safe for all its citizens.